tykeal/homeassistant-rental-control/info.md

 ## Known issues

-While the integration supports reconfiguration a few things are not presently working correctly with this.
-If you are needing to change
+While the integration supports reconfiguration a few things may not fully update after a reconfiguration.
+If you are having issues with reconfigured options not being picked up properly try reloading the particular integration installation or restart Home Assistant.